grace-notes/grace-notes/_topics/beatitudes.md

 This is the only place in the Bible where this noun occurs.
 Its corresponding verb appears in Colossians 1:19-20.

-* “_For it was the Father’s good pleasure for all the fullness to dwell in Him, and through Him to reconcile all things to Himself, having made peace through the blood of His cross; through Him, I say, whether things on earth or things in heaven._”
+> “For it was the Father’s good pleasure for all the fullness to dwell in Him, and through Him to reconcile all things to Himself, having made peace through the blood of His cross; through Him, I say, whether things on earth or things in heaven.”

 Christ is the peacemaker through the blood of His cross.
 Therefore, Paul connects the word to the doctrine of reconciliation.